SDM-TIB/SDM-RDFizer/README.md

 - Samaneh Jozashoori, David Chaves-Fraga, Enrique Iglesias, Oscar Corcho, and Maria-Esther Vidal.
 2020.
 FunMap: Efficient Execution of Functional Mappings for Knowledge Graph Creation.
 The 19th International Semantic Web Conference - Research Track (ISWC 2020).

 - Samaneh Jozashoori and Maria-Esther Vidal.
-MapSDI: A Scaled-up Semantic Data Integrationframework for Knowledge Graph Creation.
+MapSDI: A Scaled-up Semantic Data Integration Framework for Knowledge Graph Creation.
 The 27th International Conference on Cooperative Information Systems (CoopIS 2019).

 - David Chaves-Fraga, Kemele M. Endris, Enrique Iglesias, Oscar Corcho, and Maria-Esther Vidal.
 What are the Parameters that Affect the Construction of a Knowledge Graph?.
 The 18th International Conference on Ontologies, DataBases, and Applications of Semantics (ODBASE 2019).